 2) Brand partnerships with value-added customer rewards

-One growing customer loyalty trend for 2023 is for businesses to form alliances or partnerships with reputable and like-minded brand partners.
-It's a cost effective approach to growing a brand through increased audience reach and access to new markets.
+One growing customer loyalty trend for 2024 is for businesses to form alliances or partnerships with reputable and like-minded brand partners.
+Loyalty partnerships are a cost effective approach to growing a brand through increased audience reach and access to new markets.

 By pooling their respective strengths, partners in an alliance can develop products and services that not only meet but also surpass the needs and expectations of their customers.
-It allows you to broaden the range of your offerings and provide more value to your customers through relevant promotions and discounts offered by your brand partners.
+It helps you provide more to your customers in return for top loyalty.
+This is done through promotions and discounts from your brand partners.
+This expands your range and adds value.

 You can increase brand loyalty, customer retention, and customer engagement by partnering with brands that can offer your audience extra value beyond your core products and services.